CompositionalIT/farmer/docs/content/api-overview/expressions.md

 #### How do I use ARM expressions?
 Many Farmer builders contain pre-defined ARM expression that can be used for common tasks, such as passing a connection string from a storage account as a KeyVault secret, or a web application setting.

-As an example, a Storage Account config contains a `Key` member that you can supply this to a web app as a setting:
+As an example, a Storage Account config contains a `Key` member that you can supply to a web app as a setting:

 ```fsharp
 let storageConfig = storageAccount {